brainstormforce/wp-spectra/readme.txt

 = 2.0.13 - FRIDAY, 16th SEPTEMBER 2022 =
 * Fix: Form - Backward Compatibility Stylings Issue on the editor.
+* Fix: Post carousel - Taxonomy layout is breaking on both the sides.

 = 2.0.12 - FRIDAY, 16th SEPTEMBER 2022 =
 * Improvement: How to block - Option to disable step links.